nicholaswmin/automap/README.md

 and `JSON.parse(json)`

-This is a dead-simple, highly efficient and inherently atomic operation.
+This is a simple, highly efficient and inherently atomic operation.

-If you don't expect to have big lists in your object graphs, you should just use this method instead;
+If you can get away with just using this you're absolutely set and you should stop reading this.

-you don't need this package at all.
+You simply don't need this package and none of the issues here apply to you.

+In some cases it's [even faster than RedisJSON][bench].

-The small caveat is that you cannot fetch individual list items directly from Redis since you always need to fetch and parse the entire graph, which for most use-cases is entirely ok.
+The obvious caveat is that you cannot fetch individual list items directly from Redis since you would always need to fetch and parse the entire graph, but for (probably most) use-cases that's simply just a non-problem.

 ### Why not Redis JSON

-Redis JSON is not a native datatype in Redis.

-A lot of managed cloud Redis providers do not allow it's use.

-It goes without saying that if you can use it then by all means, you should.
+If you can use it with your provider then you probably should.

+We'd still build a similar mapper to this one but for our own internal reasons that are probably specific to us; in general half the issues this package attempts to solve are solved out-the-box by using RedisJSON directly.

+So it's generally recommended to use RedisJSON directly rather than use this package, if it's available to you.

-### Alternatives
+### Known alternatives

 [Redis-OM][redisom]